 NAZARET NEWTON (c.1541-April 16, 1583)

-Nazaret Newton was the youngest daughter of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
+Nazaret Newton was the youngest daughter out of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
 She was in the service of the marchioness of Northampton when the marchioness died in 1565 and later in the 1560s was a gentlewoman of the privy chamber to the queen.
 The marchioness left her some plate and half of her gold-edged ruffs.
-Nazaret married at court in November or December 1565, as his third wife, Sir Thomas Southwell of Woodrising Hall, Norfolk (c.1542-1568), by whom she had two children, Robert (1563-October 12, 1599) and Elizabeth (1569-1602+).
+At court, in November or December 1565, Nazaret married Sir Thomas Southwell of Woodrising Hall, Norfolk (c.1542-1568) as his third wife.
+Their children were Robert (1563-October 12, 1599) and Elizabeth (1569-1602+).
 The queen was Elizabeth’s godmother.
-Nazaret’s second husband was Thomas, 3rd baron Paget (d.
+By December 22, 1571, Nazaret married Thomas, 3rd baron Paget (d.
 1590).
-They married by December 22, 1571 and in late 1572 the queen was godmother to their son William (1572-1629).
-After they married, Paget dismissed all of his wife’s servants, including Margaret Bulter, aged “about 27.”
-Gilbert Talbot, who called Paget an “evell husband,” wrote in a letter on May 25, 1573 that he had obtained Margret’s services for his wife Mary (née Cavendish).
-On August 23-26, 1578, Queen Elizabeth visited Lady Paget at Woodrising Hall in Norfolk on progress, even though both the Southwells and the Pagets were known recusants.
-Nazaret had formally separated from Paget in 1581/2 and informed against him.
+In late 1572, the queen was godmother to their son William (1572-1629).
+In a letter dated May 25, 1573, Gilbert Talbot, who called Paget an “evell husband,” reported that he had obtained the services of Margaret Butler, aged “about 27,” for his wife.
+Paget had dismissed all of his wife’s servants, including Margaret.
+On August 23-26, 1578, Queen Elizabeth visited Lady Paget at Woodrising Hall in Norfolk while on progress, even though both the Southwells and the Pagets were known recusants.
+In 1581/2, Nazaret formally separated from Paget and informed against him.
 According to A Memory of Honour: the life of William Brooke, Lord Cobham by David McKeen, Paget loved his wife despite her constant demands and stayed in England in the hope of reconciliation.
-He fled England for Paris only after her death.
-She died in London.
+He fled England for Paris only after she died in London.
 Portrait: c.1578 at age 31 (which would push Nazaret’s birthdate ahead to c.1547).

 THEODOSIA NEWTON (d.1591+)